blue-smoke-media/BSM/trello-board.md

 price cards-cant see dark option for monthly/yearly (change dark color)
 -----------make sure "services" email is functioning.

+PHP forms

-"the map pack" page (remove link or show as coming soon)
+"the map pack" page-needs navigation

 ?what is original-style.css